mike-north/ember-octane-workshop/notes/01-templates.md

 # Templates

-To describe the HTML portion of a web application, Ember uses declarative templates based on [Handlebars.js](https://handlebarsjs.com/) markup.
+To create the HTML portion of a web application, Ember uses declarative templates based on [Handlebars.js](https://handlebarsjs.com/) markup.

 For now, we'll just focus on one of these files: `app/templates/application.hbs`.
 Markup you put in this template will be shown anytime your app is on the screen, regardless of URL (we'll get into URLs later).